 This curious trait of Japanese people avoiding a straightforward "no" is directly connected to the roots of the Japanese language itself – and the people that are speaking it, of course.

-Let’s look at an example: if a friend invited you over to dinner or a party and you want to decline, the conversation will look somewhat like this in English:
+Let’s look at an example.
+If a friend invited you over to dinner or a party and you want to think of how to say no in Japanese, the conversation could look somewhat like this in English: